-USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES Basic Utilities P/C (L) Permitted uses limited to water or sewage pump stations and pressure reading stations.
+USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES worship.
+See TDC 34.800 Religious uses and ORS 227.500 pertaining to activities customarily associated with the practices of religious activity.
+Community Services С Medical Center C (L) Conditional uses limited to a hospital.
+Schools С INFRASTRUCTURE AND UTILITIES USE CATEGORIES Basic Utilities P/C (L) Permitted uses limited to water or sewage pump stations and pressure reading stations.
 Conditional uses limited to water reservoirs, with a maximum height of 75 feet.
 Greenways and Natural Areas Р Parks and Open Areas P/C (L) Permitted uses limited to public park or playground.
 Conditional uses limited to golf course or country club with golf course.
 Public Safety Facilities C (L) Conditional uses limited to fire stations.
 Transportation Facilities Р Wireless Communication Facilities P/C (L) Subject to TDC 43.210(2).
 Maximum height and minimum setbacks subject to TDC Chapter 73F.

-(1) Agricultural Uses.
-The following agricultural uses are allowed with a conditional use permit within areas designated on Map 9-6:

-(a) Conditional Use of Agricultural Animals.
+- (1) Agricultural Uses.
+The following agricultural uses are allowed with a conditional use permit within areas designated on Map 9-6: - (a) Conditional Use of Agricultural Animals.
 Raising of agricultural animals, limited to cattle, horses and sheep.
-The City Council may limit the number of animals to be allowed on a specific parcel of property; and

-(b) Agricultural structures such as barns, stables, sheds, but excluding feed lots.
-Feed lots are prohibited.

-(2) Wireless Communication Facilities.
-Wireless Communication Facilities may be permitted uses or conditional uses, depending on the nature of the use.

-(i) Wireless Communication Facility Attached, provided the facility is not mounted on a single-family dwelling or its accessory structures; and

-(ii) Wireless Communication Facility, provided the facility is located within 300 feet of the centerline of Interstate 5.
+The City Council may limit the number of animals to be allowed on a specific parcel of property; and - (b) Agricultural structures such as barns, stables, sheds, but excluding feed lots.
+Feed lots are prohibited. - (2) Wireless Communication Facilities.
+Wireless Communication Facilities may be permitted uses or conditional uses, depending on the nature of the use. - (a) Permitted Uses.
+The following uses are permitted outright: - (i) Wireless Communication Facility Attached, provided the facility is not mounted on a single-family dwelling or its accessory structures; and - (ii) Wireless Communication Facility, provided the facility is located within 300 feet of the centerline of Interstate 5.